 For each subject, you attend lectures given by teaching members of the Faculty.

-Each paper is assessed by a written examination at the end of the year.
+With the exception of the Legal Skills and Methodology paper, for which you submit an extended essay, each paper is assessed by a written examination at the end of the year.
 In the third year, you have the option of substituting one paper for a dissertation.

 - Criminal Law

 - Civil Law

 - Freshfields Legal Skills and Methodology – a half paper providing training in legal methodology and research

 In your second year, you choose five papers from a wide range of options.
 Most students take Contract Law and Land Law.
 Other options are:

 - Criminal Procedure and Evidence